-In 2019 – 2020 we planted nearly 900,00 trees, creating new woodlands that will absorb around 130,000 tonnes of carbon dioxide from the atmosphere and help reduce the effects of climate change.
+Since 2019 we have planted nearly 4,000,000 trees, creating new woodlands that will absorb around 600,000 tonnes of carbon dioxide from the atmosphere and help reduce the effects of climate change.
 This is the equivalent of sequestering 16,724 UK households’ annual carbon emissions.

 Carbon Capture and Offsetting